EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-get-transaction-information.md

 ```

 [[info]]
-| Beware that you need to connect a nodeos that enable history API plugin to query transaction information
+| Be aware that you need to connect to a nodeos that enables history API plugin to query transaction information.